Aashmeet/DataAnalyticsPipeline/README.md

  ![](/media/Picture8.png)

-As soon as you click on Start ,it starts running an asynchronous topic modelling job.
+As soon as you click on Start, it starts running an asynchronous topic modelling job.

 2. Comprehend dashboard should show the job created and In Progress status.